TheGoldenDua/TheGoldenDua/README.md

 ### 🧭 Current Goals

-- 🌱 Deepen my understanding of system-level programming (C, Assembly)
+- 🌱 Deepen my understanding of C++ and object-oriented programming
-- 📗 Build real-world full-stack projects using C++, PHP, MySQL
+- 🛠️ Build real-world backend projects using C++, PHP, and MySQL
-- 🛠️ Contribute to open-source and collaborate with other 42 Network students
+- 🤝 Contribute to open-source and collaborate with other 42 Network students
 - 📘 Start learning Python and explore scripting + automation

 ---